shaileshdev4/pa-tools-mcp/dotnet/default/README.md

 ## Restrictions

-- In the `/MeldRx.Community.McpTools` project, create a directory that represents you as an individual or an organization.
-For example `/MeldRx.Community.McpTools/DarenaSolutions`.
+- In the `/DarenaHealth.Community.McpTools` project, create a directory that represents you as an individual or an organization.
+For example `/DarenaHealth.Community.McpTools/DarenaSolutions`.
   - Follow c# conventions and ensure this directory is pascal-cased.
 - Add your tools and any additional code that your tool requires to run.
-- All MCP tools in the directory must implement the `IMcpTool` interface located in `MeldRx.Community.Mcp.Core`.
+- All MCP tools in the directory must implement the `IMcpTool` interface located in `DarenaHealth.Community.Mcp.Core`.

 ### Registering MCP Tools

-After you have created your tools, you will need to update the top level `/MeldRx.Community.McpTools/ServiceCollectionExtensions.cs` file so that the tool can be registered.
+After you have created your tools, you will need to update the top level `/DarenaHealth.Community.McpTools/ServiceCollectionExtensions.cs` file so that the tool can be registered.

 In the file, create a new private extension method.
 This method must begin with `Add` and end with `McpTool` or `McpTools`.
 This method should register all your